 - our commitment to co-production with individuals and community groups with lived experience;

 - an approach that contributes to building capacity and sustainability in the voluntary and community sector;

-Six projects from across our three Alliances were chosen as part of a successful proposal on behalf of the ICS to NHS Charities Together for a programme to begin in April 2021.
+Six projects from across our three Alliance areas were chosen as part of a successful proposal on behalf of our ICS to NHS Charities Together, for a two-year programme which began in June 2021.
 They are:

 North East Essex